Dealing With Debt

 Most student loans are “serviced” by a company other than the lender.
 These companies collect payments, answer borrower questions, and do other administrative tasks associated with maintaining a loan.

 Student loan servicers in Minnesota must be licensed by the Department of Commerce.
-If you have a complaint against your servicer, you should contact the department at 651-539-1500 or file a complaint electronically at https://mn.gov/commerce/consumers/file-a-complaint/complaints/.
+If you have a complaint against your servicer, you should contact the department at email@example.com or by phone at 651-539-1600 or 800-657-3602.
+You can file a complaint electronically at https://mn.gov/commerce/consumer/file-a-complaint/.
 The department can make the servicer give you money back (called “restitution”) for wrongdoing.

 Minnesota also has passed a “Student Loan Borrower Bill of Rights.”
 It is against the law to mislead you or deceive you.
 Also, among other things, servicers must check your eligibility for an income-based repayment program.